VeronikaRuliskova/help/docs/importing-contacts-via-excel.md

 6. Assign a country to your contacts.
 This will automatically add a prefix of the selected country to all recipients with numbers in national format only.
 All internationally formatted numbers (with prefix) stay untouched
 7. Select if you want to skip or rewrite existing contacts
 8. Click Upload
 9. Assign a function to any column you want.
-Data from these columns can be used in <a href="message-personalization.md#how-can-i-personalize-my-campaign" target="_blank" title="message personalization">message personalization</a> or [offer personalization.](offer-personalization.md#how-can-i-personalize-an-offer) It is mandatory to select which of the column contains mobile phone numbers
+Data from these columns can be used in [message personalization](message-personalization.md#how-can-i-personalize-my-campaign) or [offer personalization.](offer-personalization.md#how-can-i-personalize-an-offer) It is mandatory to select which of the column contains mobile phone numbers
 10. Click Save

 Read more if you have numbers in [national format only](assigning-country-to-contacts.md#i-have-my-contact-numbers-in-national-format-only), or [both national and international format.](assigning-country-to-contacts.md#i-have-my-contact-numbers-in-both-national-and-international-formats)